 In Genesis 45:19, the Israelites were told that they should live in Egypt during the famine, and while there, they would eat of the fat of the land.
 Egypt was the only place in that area of the world that had food at all, due to famine, but because Joseph was Pharaoh’s helper, his family was welcomed.

 Feet of clay

-King Nebuchadnezzar dreamed of a statue of himself that had a head of gold, torso of silver and brass, legs of iron, and feet of clay.
+King Nebuchadnezzar dreamed of a statue of himself that had a head of gold, a torso of silver and brass, legs of iron, and feet of clay.
 This symbolized vulnerability and a certain weakness, which is often attributed to humanity at large.
 One’s “feet of clay” tend to foster humility.

 Fight the good fight

 Paul exhorts his friend in his first letter to Timothy to fight the good fight, and in his second letter to Timothy, he declares that he has fought a good fight.

 Flesh and blood

 This notation of physical being, as opposed to one’s soul, is used five times in the New Testament.
 The first was Jesus speaking to Peter about his declaration that Jesus is God’s Son; the others were Paul in his letters to the churches.

 Fly in the ointment

 Solomon wrote in Ecclesiastes 10:1 that dead flies cause the ointment to stink.
 A small problem can cause a lot of nastiness.